The UK’s first exhibition of this 20th century Italian artist documents his journey to abstract art - Mature Times

 If the death of his 11-year-old daughter (Gabriella with a Fan is in the exhibition) put art and life in perspective, so did the first of three heart attacks in 1950.
 But it was his encounter with Mondrian’s painting in 1954 that was the point of no return.
 In 1959 he wrote, ‘My way of painting and drawing has reached that point when to go forward – or rather, to not stop – means moving beyond the figurative’.

-There was always a tension in Calderara between the calm and the impermanence, but it is in his paintings like Attraction of Square into Yellow of 1967 and Central Vertical Tension and Violet Attraction of 1969 that you feel the influence of Albers and Bill, and Mondrian, though not Mondrian’s colour palette.
+There was always a tension in Calderara between the calm and stillness and the impermanence, but it is in his paintings like Attraction of Square into Yellow of 1967 and Central Vertical Tension and Violet Attraction of 1969 that you feel the influence of Albers, Bill and Mondrian, though not Mondrian’s colour palette.

 Calderara’s drift to abstraction – the focus of the exhibition – is subtle and if it isn’t entirely organic, it is perhaps a gradual coalescence of influences and emotional incidents, beginning with his discovery of Piera della Francesca in 1927, the year the great Italian art scholar Roberto Longhi’s monograph on the artist appeared.

 From then on his art became an exploration of geometry transformed into light, an exploration that was as apparent in the figurative as in the abstract paintings.
-You can see this exploration clearly in transitional painting, The Bell Tower of 1959

-Little Square in Pella, Lake Orta of 1934 and an untitled view of a tight corner of what is probably Pella, overlooking the lake from the same period – this one with three faceless figures – both resemble the geometrically shaped town in the background of Piero’s fresco, The Legend of the True Cross.
+You can see this exploration clearly in the transitional painting, The Bell Tower of 1959, Little Square in Pella, Lake Orta of 1934 which resembles the geometrically shaped town in the background of Piero della Francesco’s fresco, The Legend of the True Cross.

 Similarly, the influence of Piero’s The Baptism of Christ, (the co-subject of a recent ‘close up’ David Hockney exhibition at the National Gallery) is marked in several canvases, from the beautiful Island of San Giulio of 1935, to Near Mount Mottarone from 1952.
 The sense of calm but of the impermanence of things from one moment to the next that characterises Piero’s work is present in Calderara’s.